Providing you the highest chance at success

 Evaluates the quality of the endometrial tissue that lines the inside walls of your uterus

-Utilizes a sterile saline solution and ultrasound to examine the uterus to determine possible causes or issues that may be contributing to infertility such as abnormal bleeding, polyps, fibroids, overall health of endometrial lining, and/or cancers concerns
+Utilizes a sterile saline solution and ultrasound to examine the uterus to determine possible causes or issues that may be contributing to infertility such as abnormal bleeding, polyps, fibroids, overall health of endometrial lining, and/or cancer concerns

 The use of a small telescope attached to a video camera allowing direct visualization of the uterine cavity when placed through the cervix